 Chandler Pond's residents have worked tirelessly to limit the negative impacts of development.

-Members of CCPS have worked closely with District 14 to revitalize neighborhood watch and safety-related initiatives
+Members of the Friends of Chandler Pond have worked closely with District 14 to revitalize neighborhood watch and safety-related initiatives

 Extensive hand harvesting by volunteers using boats, waders, snorkeling, and scuba divers to eradicate the invasive spread of aquatic milfoil weeds